The Story of The Blues

 After the game the Conference table saw Wanderers six points clear of Slough with three games in hand and a goal difference so superior that Slough would need to pull back over ten goals per game.
 Martin O'Neill said afterwards "We thought when we got off the coach that if we don't get beaten tonight we will have come an awful long way.
 We're a point closer to winning the champsionship"

-Wanderers would clinch the title if they beat Runcorn on the Thursday following the game at Slough.
+Wanderers would effectively clinch the title if they beat Runcorn at Adams Park in a Conference game just two days after the trip to Slough (Thursday 15th April 1993).
 6,220 turned out to see what was to be a highly emotional evening.
 Before the game Martin O'Neill took the opportunity to get a few things off his chest via his matchday programme notes.
 The epic rant ran to just under 2,500 words [click here to read them]

 Wanderers took firm control of the game after the re-start when Jason Cousins delivered a free-kick from the right wing that pinged around in the box before Tim Langford finished off with a diving header.
-The highlight of the evening though was a stunning goal from Steve Guppy with around five minutes remaining.
-The winger picked up possession jsut ten yards outside his own penanlty area before setting off on a run down the left flank.
-As he approached the Valley End goal he nipped into the penalty area before dinking the ball into the near corner of the net.
+The highlight of the evening though, was a stunning goal from Steve Guppy with around five minutes remaining.
+The winger picked up possession just ten yards outside his own penalty area before setting off on a run down the left flank.
+As he approached the Valley End goal, he nipped into the penalty area before dinking the ball into the near corner of the net.
 There has been few, if any, better goals at Adams Park.

 A 5-1 victory was secured in the very final minute when Guppy set off on another run before playing the ball across the face of the goal where Hutchinson calmly fired the ball into the back of the net.
 With the crowd still celebrating the goal and chanting "We are going up!", the final whistle was blown and Wanderers had gained promotion to the Football League.

 Although the win didn't officially mean Wycombe had won the title there was no stopping a pitch invasion at the final whistle and the first of many balcony scenes before the end of the season.
-The next invasion was the following Saturday when despite losing 2-0 at home to Altrincham, Slough's defeat at Yeovil the same day meant that even the fussy mathmaticians could concede that Wanderers were Champions.
-And just to prove that Wycombe were untouchable it was off to Gateshead the next day to play a fifth game in eight days and win 1-0 thanks to a Steve Thompson goal.
+The next invasion was the following Saturday when despite losing 2-0 at home to Altrincham on Saturday 17th April 1993, Slough's defeat at Yeovil the same day meant that even the fussy mathmaticians could concede that Wanderers were Champions.
+And just to prove that Wycombe were untouchable, it was off to Gateshead the next day (Sunday 18th April 1993) to play a fifth game in eight days and win 1-0 thanks to a Steve Thompson goal.

 [Previous - Wanderers reach Trophy Final] --- [Next - Conference days completed]